 Would you want your kids going in?

 Tammy Pettigrew (15:52):

-Um, as long as they were properly educated.
+As long as they were properly educated.
 I mean, my kids know that this is not good for their brains and it won’t be good for their brains until they’re done developing.
-My five-year-old can tell you that, um, I think you’re properly educating that.
-Um, but again, um, I think maybe also handling non THC plants would probably be ideal.
-Just like, um, serving alcohol.
-You have to be 21 to do that.
-Uh, so I think that there needs to be limits if they’re going to be dealing with parts of the plant that are, uh, psychoactive.
+My five-year-old can tell you that, I think you’re properly educating that.
+But again, I think maybe also handling non-THC plants would probably be ideal.
+Just like serving alcohol, you have to be 21 to do that.
+So, I think that there needs to be limits if they’re going to be dealing with parts of the plant that are psychoactive.

 Donnell Alexander (16:28):

 Yeah.
-I definitely feel like people who are 18 ought to be able to work with CVG.
+I definitely feel like people who are 18 ought to be able to work with CBG.

 Tammy Pettigrew (16:33):

 Alex Halperin (16:34):

 What’s something you’re looking forward to in the next couple of months?
 I think now the world is beginning to open again and that’s exciting but it’s also a little scary.
 But what are you excited about?